NOAA-GFDL/fre-workflows/README.md

 # What is happening?
 - All files in ~/cylc-run/postprocessing: workflow logs, job logs, job scripts, work directories
+- share and work directories are symlinked to /xtmp

 # More usage notes
 # Reinstall flow.cylc updates but not rose app updates